-Acknowledgment: My thanks to Jacopo Bizzotto, Lester Chan, Randy Ellis, Sambuddha Ghosh, Hsuehling Huynh, Sanghoon Kim, Liisa Laine, Ting Liu, Michael Manove, Wendy Xu, and Pei-Cheng Yu for their comments and suggestions.
-I am also grateful to the audience at the Third Workshop of the Advanced Pharmco & Health Economics Study and Research Center, in Genova, June 2023 for their comments.
-Part of this research was undertaken during my visits at the University of New South Wales, Sydney, Australia, and at the National Taiwan University, Taipei, Taiwan.
-I am grateful for the host universities' hospitality and support.
+Acknowledgment: My thanks to Jacopo Bizzotto, Lester Chan, Randy Ellis, Bernhard Ganglmair, Sambuddha Ghosh, Hsueh-ling Huynh, Sanghoon Kim, Liisa Laine, Ting Liu, Michael Manove, Wendy Xu, and Pei-Cheng Yu for their comments and discussions.
+For their comments, I thank participants of the Third Workshop of the Advanced Pharmco & Health Economics Study and Research Center, in Genova, June 2023, Annual Conference of the Taiwan Society of Health Economics, in Taipei, December 2023, and the International Industrial Organization Conference, in Boston, May 2024.
+An editor and two referees provided insightful suggestions.
+Part of this research was undertaken during my visits at the University of New South Wales, Sydney, Australia, and at the National Taiwan University, Taipei, Taiwan; I am grateful for the host universities' hospitality and support.